scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--api-ipcs-enabled` (boolean):

-If set to true, this node will expose the IPCs API.
+If set to `true`, this node will expose the IPCs API.
 Defaults to `false`.

 `--api-keystore-enabled` (boolean):

-If set to false, this node will not expose the Keystore API.
+If set to `false`, this node will not expose the Keystore API.
 Defaults to `true`.

 `--api-metrics-enabled` (boolean):

-If set to false, this node will not expose the Metrics API.
+If set to `false`, this node will not expose the Metrics API.
 Defaults to `true`.

 `--assertions-enabled` (boolean):

-When set to true, assertions will execute at runtime throughout the codebase.
+When set to `true`, assertions will execute at runtime throughout the codebase.
 This is intended for use in debugging, as we may get a more specific error message.
 Defaults to `true`.

 `--bootstrap-ids` (string):

 Bootstrap IDs is an array of validator IDs.
 These IDs will be used to authenticate bootstrapping peers.
 This only needs to be set when `--p2p-tls-enabled=true`.
-An example setting of this field would be `--bootstrap-ids="7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg,MFrZFVCXPv5iCn6M9K6XduxGTYp891xXZ"`.
+An example setting of this field would be `--bootstrap-ids="NodeID-7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg,NodeID-MFrZFVCXPv5iCn6M9K6XduxGTYp891xXZ"`.
 The default value is the empty set.

 `--bootstrap-ips` (string):